 Love charcoal but hate the mess?
 Pick up a charcoal pencil, which is composed of compressed charcoal inside a protective layer, typically wood.
-Suitable for drawing, sketching, or smudging, a charcoal pencil offers a familiar feel while providing you with a lot of control over your marks.
+Suitable for drawing, sketching, or smudging, a charcoal pencil offers a familiar feel and provides you with a lot of control over your marks.
 Even in this more structured form, it can be manipulated to create an array of rich and dark tones, as well as thin lines and bold ones.
-Our picks range from beginner sets to artist-grade implements.
+Our picks range from beginner to artist-grade sets.
 Remember that charcoal, even in pencil form, is delicate, so these can still break if dropped.
+And sharpen with care.

 1. General’s Charcoal Drawing Set